I don’t usually drive a pick-up truck…This was a rental…in Maine.

 I’m a senior reporter and deputy bureau chief for finance at The Information.

-Previously, I reported extensively on Airbnb, WeWork, and the tangled relationship between tech firms and the Bay Area.
+Previously, I reported extensively on IPOs, Airbnb, WeWork, and the tangled relationship between tech firms and the Bay Area.
 The Society for Advancing Business Editing and Writing awarded me a first-place award for my coverage of IPO drama in 2023 and tech worker layoffs in 2020.
 I also hosted The Information’s 411 podcast.

 In 2022, I completed my MBA at Columbia Business School after earning the Knight-Bagehot Fellowship, a one-year program that pays for business journalists to study business, economics and finance.